Embracing Risky Play to Enhance Child Development

 Marguerite Hunter Blair, Chief Executive, Play Scotland

-10:25 A story of risk aversion – and how and why it is turning around
+A brief history of risk aversion and why it’s turning around.

 10:45 Questions and discussions